 - Recent cosmetic surgery (must wait at least 3 weeks)

-*In these circumstances, regular acupuncture and herbal treatment may help to enable you to achive a condition that is acceptable to apply the cosmetic treatments
+*In these circumstances, regular acupuncture and herbal treatment may help to enable you to achieve a condition that is acceptable to apply to the scar treatments

 What can I do at home to enhance my treatments?